ezecosystem/EdgarEzFaviconBundle/README.md

-# EdgarEzFaviconGenerator
+# EdgarEzFaviconBundle

-e> Integrate generation of a multiplatform favicon with [RealFaviconGenerator](http://realfavicongenerator.net/) into your eZPlatform application.
+> Integrate generation of a multiplatform favicon with [RealFaviconGenerator](http://realfavicongenerator.net/) into your eZPlatform application.
+> Inspired by RealFaviconGeneratorBundle by joaoalves89 (https://github.com/joaoalves89/RealFaviconGeneratorBundle/tree/master)

 ## Installation